Dilemmas: Watch a Refugee video

 Read a Story About a Refugee Living in Ireland

 In 2011, as part of our commemorations for World Refugee Day 2011, the UNHCR Office in Ireland organized a photo exhibition of 11 refugees who came to Ireland in the sixty years since the adoption of the 1951 Refugee Convention.
-This exhibition was called 60 Years – Stories of Survival and Safe Haven and is now showing as part of Dun Laoghaire’s Social inclusion Week.
+This exhibition was called 60 Years – Stories of Survival and Safe Haven and was displayed during Dun Laoghaire’s Social inclusion Week.
 We also produced a booklet which highlighted the long but hidden connection between Ireland and UNHCR and international protection.
-Six of the 11 refugees in the exhibition shared their stories of fleeing their homelands and coming to Ireland.
-Click on the names below to read their fascinating and incredibly inspiring stories.

 1950s >> Olga Murphy